moemoechu/tabby-background/README.md

 Background: Enter the image file path into textbox or use the file picker.

-Portable Mode: For who use portable mode and want to use relative image path, image can be placed in portable **data** directory, the image path must begin with **../../../data/**.
+Portable Mode: For who use portable mode and want to use relative image path, image file can be placed in portable **data** directory, the image path must begin with **../../../data/**.

 UI Font: Enter the font family name into the textbox, can use the font name in [appearance] setting tab.